[frequently asked questions]

 Why should my school participate in the CJML?

-The CJML provides a setting in which students can do challenging math problems in both an individual and in a team setting.
-The problems in any given CJML contest cover topics in mathematics that are accessible to 7th and 8th grade students.
-Though high school algebra is not required to solve many of the contest problems, this is an experience that schools with 8th grade algebra programs may provide to involve their students in more advanced problem solving and learning enrichment topics as well.
+The CJML provides great opportunities where students can do challenging math problems in both an individual and in a team setting.
+The problems in any given CJML contest cover topics in mathematics that are accessible to 6th, 7th, and 8th grade students.
+While content knowledge from high school level math courses (such as Algebra I) is not required to solve many of the contest problems, this is an experience that schools with 8th grade Algebra I programs can provide to their students to get them involved in doing more advanced problem solving and in learning enrichment topics.
+The topics and problems are aligned with the Common Core State Standards for Mathematics in grades 6 to 8.

 My school already participates in Mathcounts.
 Should we participate in another contest?

 Yes!
 One of the reasons why the CJML was created is because we feel that students need more experience with math contests throughout the school year.
-CJML is intended to complement other math competitions like Mathcounts; in fact, the second CJML contest will be a good way to practice for the regional Mathcounts competition in February.
+CJML is intended to complement other math competitions like Mathcounts; in fact, the second CJML contest is planned with Mathcounts in mind and we hope that your students find it to be good practice for the regional Mathcounts competition in February.
 The schedules for both contests will not conflict with each other.

 I don’t have a lot of experience with coaching math teams.
 What should I do?

 Be enthusiastic!
 The whole purpose of this is to get students excited about doing math.
-A set of practice materials will be made available to coaches by August 2009, so you will have plenty of time to acquaint yourself with the material and prepare your students for the competitions.
+We have sets of practice materials and previous years' competitions that will be made available to coaches, so you will have plenty of time to acquaint yourself with the material and prepare your students for the competitions.
 Any questions or concerns may be shared with the CJML directors at any time.
-The competitions themselves are a great opportunity to meet teachers at other schools who are also participating in the CJML.
+We plan to hold coaches' meetings and professional development sessions several times a year.
+Both of these are great opportunities to meet teachers at other schools who are also participating in the CJML.

 A reasonable commitment is about one to two hours per week.
-Practices may be scheduled during lunch periods, before school, after school, or whatever works best for you and your students.
+Practices can be scheduled during lunch periods, before school, after school, or whatever works best for you and your students.
+One valuable resource is CJML contests from previous years; after your team is registered, we'll send you those documents.
+The Mathcounts School Handbook (published yearly) is another great resource; we have access to handbooks from the last fifteen years and can share them with you as well.

 How can my school register for the CJML?

-Please contact the CJML directors, Julienne Au (jau@cps.edu) and Matthew Moran (mjmoran@cps.edu) for more information.
+Please contact the CJML directors, Julienne Au (jau@cps.edu) and Chris Barrett (cbarrett@cps.edu) for more information.
+You will need to fill out some forms and pay a registration fee of $25.
 We look forward to assisting you!